5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 - Implement INNER JOIN to merge `orders` table with the `users` table based on `user_id` field.
-- Group the results by `name` field and calculte the average of `amount` field based on user group.
+- Group the results by `name` field and calculate the average of `amount` field based on user group.
 Round the `AVG(amount)` value to 2 decimal places.
 Order the outcome by `AVG(amount)` in descending order.

 **Query:**
 ```sql